aidadatahub/aidadatahub.github.io/services/index.md

 medical imaging diagnostics or AI are invited to [become a member of AIDA](/about/aida#join).

 ## AIDA DGX-2 Service {#dgx-2}
+Compute resource for AI and training on sensitive personal data for research.

 AIDA Data Hub is collaborating with [Nvidia](https://nvidia.com) to operate a [DGX-2 machine learning system](https://www.nvidia.com/en-us/data-center/dgx-2/) at [CMIV](https://liu.se/cmiv), as a service for leading edge AI researchers in